 About Honey Butter Croissants

 Last week we stopped by Cheddar’s to celebrate some good news about new jobs with our good friends.
-It was the first time The Boyfriend and I had ever been to this restaurant, so we fumbled our way through ordering while our companions (who already knew the ropes) promptly ordered the honey butter croissants.
+It was the first time an old friend of mine and I had ever been to this restaurant, so we fumbled our way through ordering while our companions (who already knew the ropes) promptly ordered the honey butter croissants.
 I’m always a sucker for croissants, so when they offered one to me I already had my greedy little hands on one before they even finished the question.

 As I was eating, my friend leaned across the table and whispered, “Can you believe they charge $2 for 3 of them?”